 - The Silver plan is your base plan with videos lectures, articles, PDFs, and audio files

-- The Bronze plan includes Silver plan plus monthly Q&A/ Group online sessions
+- The Bronze plan includes the Silver plan plus monthly Q&A/ Group online sessions

-- The Gold plan includes Bronze plan pulse 1-on-1 calls.
+- The Gold plan includes the Bronze plan pulse 1:1 calls

 Outcomes of Step #4

 Create your pricing strategy and create coaching packages.

 Subkit supports all types of pricing strategies, so you can set everything there and make adjustments as you go.

 Analyzing your online courses and coaching services provides you with insights to improve your business model.